bheberlein/hypro-chtc/docs/HyPro Workflow Notes.md

 - Connect to the **submit server** to submit jobs.

-  - We have our own dedicated submit server hardware at **`townsend-submit.chtc.wisc.edu`**.
+  - We have our own dedicated submit server hardware at **`townsend-ap.chtc.wisc.edu`**.
-    - *Let CHTC know in your application form that you will need access to `townsend-submit` & our `townsend_airborne` group allocation on Staging.*
+    - *Let CHTC know in your application form that you will need access to `townsend-ap` & our `townsend_airborne` group allocation on Staging.*
   - CHTC has general-use submit servers at `ap2001.chtc.wisc.edu` & `ap2002.chtc.wisc.edu`.
-    - We don't usually use these, but they can serve as a backup if `townsend-submit` is having issues or otherwise needing maintenance.
+    - We don't usually use these, but they can serve as a backup if `townsend-ap` is having issues or otherwise needing maintenance.
-    - *If you have only used `townsend-submit` in the past, you may need to request access.*
+    - *If you have only used `townsend-ap` in the past, you may need to request access.*
   - Make sure that you have prepared your workspace on the submit server (see [Setting up CHTC Workspace](#setting-up-chtc-workspace), below).
 This only needs to be done once (though you may occasionally need to pull updates to the `hypro-chtc` repo, i.e. usually `git pull origin dev`).

 - Job submission

-  > ***NOTE:** You should be in a terminal session on `townsend-submit` or one of the other submit servers.*
+  > ***NOTE:** You should be in a terminal session on `townsend-ap` or one of the other submit servers.*

   1. **Navigate into the `hypro-chtc` repo directory:**